tjoyner/ofvioletsandlicorice/chapter2.md

 At the bar in the piazza, Luciano ordered a Poretta beer and Daniel asked for a glass of Sottimano Cott&agrave;.

-"Speaking of Sottimano, I believe I've had a revelation...ask for a bit of castelmagno cheese, it'll accompany it well."
+"Speaking of Sottimano, I believe I've made a discovery... ask for a bit of castelmagno cheese, it'll accompany it well."

 Daniel smiled, and said "Why don't the Giacosa siblings take care of Ginotta?
 Is it a vineyard?"